adamfadly/news-app/README.md

-    Make sure you have node js has been installed in your computer, then run the folder <b>client</b> the commands bellow in your terminal.
+    Make sure you have node js has been installed in your computer, then run the commands bellow in your terminal.

     ```
         $ npm run serve